 I went to a show at The Soho Theatre last night – my gorgeous, generous, lovely, dazzling, blonde, lulu friend Bertha from Johannesburg (my primary reader – thank you Bertha.
 But “lulu”?
 And “Bertha” !!??
 Can we use another pseudonym?), who does work as a software developer for social media for large companies, had tickets; and she does treat me so wonderfully to tickets for diverse and smashing modern dance, theatre and comedy and is fab to see things with.

-An overweight American drag queen, Dina Martina, performing monologues and his own faltering, rambling songs to cheesey, sentimental electronic piano.
+An overweight American drag queen, Dina Martina, performing monologues and his own rambling songs in a faltering, floating voice to cheesey, sentimental electronic piano.
 And some pre-recorded, filmed spoofs of sugary American ads for cosmetic surgery and of eighties music videos – a large, wobbling, clownish drag diva and her wobbly voice smeared in lipstick and digitally plonked onto appropriated moving images of the twerking bodies of Madonna et al.

 I thought at first: